-The opening of Leeds Cathedral and the Church of the Holy Rosary for Mass
+Leeds Cathedral and the Church of the Holy Rosary are open for Mass

-It is necessary to register your intention to attend one of the scheduled Masses.
-The number of how many can attend each Mass is capped at the capacity of the church.
+It is necessary to register your intention each time you wish to attend one of the scheduled Masses.
+The number of people who can attend each Mass is capped at the capacity of each church.
 The online booking system is available at the top this page.
-For those not on the internet, it will be possible to register via telephone soon as well.
+For those who are not on the internet, it is possible to register via telephone, or you could ask someone to book online for you.
 Instructions about how to register online are available when you click on the above Register for Mass buttons.
-In the meantime, some information:
+You do not need to print the ‘ticket’.

 The obligation to attend Mass on a Sunday remains suspended.
 Due to the restricted numbers, please consider if you could come to a weekday Mass rather than a Sunday Mass, in particular to give an opportunity to those who cannot attend during the week to come to Mass.
 Please also consider how often you register for Mass.
 It may be possible once a week, but it might need to be less frequent so that as many people as possible may attend over a period of time.

-The Cathedral and Holy Rosary are being prepared to welcome you safely back to Mass.
-We will need to maintain physical distancing and good hand hygiene.
+The Cathedral and Holy Rosary have been prepared to welcome you safely back to Mass.
+We must maintain physical distancing and good hand hygiene.
+It is obligatory to wear a face-covering/mask in Places of Worship.
+Please bring one with you and please put it on before you enter.
+There are some exemptions.
 Each Mass will have at least two stewards who will greet you at the door.
 Please read the signs carefully as to which door to use.
 If there is a queue outside the church, please maintain good physical distancing.
 You will be asked to sanitise your hands as you enter and give your name so that it can be checked against the list of those who have registered to attend that particular Mass.
 This information will be kept for 21 days for track and trace.
 There will be a one way system in place and the available seating will be labelled.
 Those of the same household or in a social bubble may sit together.
 Please follow the directions of the stewards.
 There will be no Holy Water, no congregational singing, no printed bulletin and so on.
 Holy Communion will be distributed in your places to avoid people moving.
 At the end of Mass you will be asked to leave bench by bench in the one way system and to sanitise your hands as you exit the church.
-There is a lot more information in the FAQs document in the Downloads section.
+There is a lot more information in the FAQs document in the News section.
 A timetable of Masses can be found below the details about live-streaming.

 Daily Live-streaming from Leeds Cathedral

-Holy Mass on weekdays at 10.30am and on Sundays at 11.00am; the Angelus and Rosary at 12noon Monday to Saturday.
-Please note that the weekday live-streaming times will change on Monday 13th July.
-Please see the timetable below.
+Holy Mass on Monday – Friday at 12.30pm, Saturday at 12noon and on Sunday at 11.00am; the Angelus and Rosary at 12noon Monday to Friday, and at 11.30am on Saturday.

 To participate online, please access the following new YouTube channel: www.leedscathedrallive.org.uk and it may also be accessed by clicking on the above image of the Cathedral.